XTX33/Tillerstead/index.backup.md

 hero_bg_pattern: "sacred-tile"
 hero_kpis:
   - label: "Service Area"
-    text: "Atlantic County and the South Jersey shore, with regular service into Ocean and Cape May counties."
+    text: "Serving Atlantic County and the South Jersey Shore, with regular service to Ocean and Cape May Counties."
   - label: "Service Focus"
-    text: "Monthly property maintenance, kitchen & bath remodeling, waterproof tile assemblies, and recurring service contracts."
+    text: "Providing monthly property maintenance, kitchen and bathroom remodeling, waterproof tile installations, and recurring service contracts."
   - label: "Our Approach"
-    text: "Clear documentation, reliable scheduling, and work done with integrity and care."
+    text: "We prioritize clear documentation, reliable scheduling, and work performed with integrity and care."
 ---

 {%- comment -%}